-In the second year of the program, students start working on a thesis, based on independent research.
+In the second year of the programme, students start working on a thesis, based on independent research.

 The Research Seminar History and Philosophy of Science (FI-MHPSSR) is a required course in this part of the programme.
 It includes participation in regular research seminars on either history of science, philosophy of science, or philosophy of physics.

 Part of the requirements for this seminar is the attendance of at least 20 colloquiums in the field.
 It is strongly advised start doing this during the first year of study.

 You can also choose to do a 15 EC internship or extra courses (subject to approval by the Board of Examiners), in combination with a smaller thesis (37,5 EC).

 Examples of research topics: